jMonkeyEngine/jmonkeyengine/CONTRIBUTING.md

 ### Build command

 Run the Gradle wrapper:
 + using Bash or PowerShell: `./gradlew build`
 + using Windows Command Prompt: `.\gradlew build`

 After a successful build,
 snapshot jars will be found in the "*/build/libs" subfolders.

+### Related Gradle tasks

+You can install the Maven artifacts to your local repository:
+ + using Bash or PowerShell:  `./gradlew install`
+ + using Windows Command Prompt:  `.\gradlew install`

+You can restore the project to a pristine state:
+ + using Bash or PowerShell: `./gradlew clean`
+ + using Windows Command Prompt: `.\gradlew clean`

 ## Best Practices